top of page

 What is 'paper collage'?

 A. Paper collage is a term I use to describe my mistake process.
 I work in pen, so when I make a mistake I can’t erase it.
-To ‘fix’ the mistake, I trace over my error with tracing paper, then I transfer the shape of the area I've traced onto a fresh piece of paper.
+If I can't live with the mistake, to ‘fix’ it, I trace over my error with tracing paper, then I transfer the shape of the area I've traced onto a fresh piece of paper.
 I then re-draw the image or design I want to capture on the fresh sheet of paper, cut it out, and glue it on top of the existing drawing.
 This process gives a layered look to many of my originals.
-I use this process as a way to salvage my work, otherwise I’d have to throw away days, weeks, and sometimes even a few months worth of effort.
+I use this process as a way to salvage my work, otherwise I’d have to throw away days, weeks, and sometimes even months worth of effort.
+Please see my Artist Statement for a photo of this process.

-A lot of your pictures say: NFS.
+A lot of your older pictures say: NFS.
 What does that mean?

 A. It means "Not For Sale".